 Students may request their adviser assignment for the upcoming year each May.
-First year students are randomly assigned advisers.
+First year students are matched to faculty advisers.
 Advising at Olin is coordinated through the Student Affairs and Resources office.

-Most Olin courses have at least one Olin student assigned to them to serve as a Course Assistant (formerly called a NINJA--Need Information Now?
-Just Ask).
-Course Assistants typically hold office hours and/or study sessions and generally serve as a resource for students in the class.
+Most Olin courses have at least one Olin student assigned to them to serve as a NINJA, which stands for Need Information Now?
+Just Ask.
+NINJAs typically hold office hours and/or study sessions and generally serve as a resource for students in the class.
 They often help to review homework assignments in conjunction with the faculty member.
-Course Assistants have taken the class before and are eager to share their expertise with students.
+NINJAs have taken the class before and are eager to share their expertise with students.